 "I do, but now we're having a friendly competition over who makes a better one.
-She says the recipe makes the dish, your dad said its the cook...and now we have a challege."
-Claire laughed, and after a few more moments with her mother, she said good-bye and headed off to go make sure her boss had knowledge of where every fire-extingisher in his lab was, as well as the Morganville Fire Department on speed-dial.
+She says the recipe makes the dish, your dad said it's the cook...and now we have a challenge."
+Claire laughed, and after a few more moments with her mother she said good-bye and headed off to go make sure her boss had knowledge of where every fire-extinguisher in his lab was, as well as the Morganville Fire Department on speed-dial.

-As it turned out, Myrnin had been distracted with a new experiment, one that didn't require her presence, apparently, because she wasn't there five minutes before her told her she was distracting him, and that she should just leave and that he would see her later.
-She was a little worried as to why he wouldn't let her more than ten or so feet into the lab, but eventually she decided she really didn't want to know, and she had packing to do, so she left a very relieved looking Myrnin behind and headed home.
+As it turned out, Myrnin had been distracted with a new experiment; and it was one that didn't require her presence, apparently, because she wasn't there five minutes before her told her she was distracting him and that she should just leave and he would see her later.
+She was a little worried as to why he wouldn't let her more than ten or so feet into the lab, but eventually she decided she really didn't want to know and besides, she had packing to do, so she left a very relieved looking Myrnin behind and headed home.

 "He'll just start buying paper plates, or breaking dishes on purpose." said Eve as she walked through the kitchen door.
 "What's up, CB?
-Check with the crazy-boss and make sure he doesn't cook us like a Thanksgiving turkey while you're gone?"
+Did you check with the crazy-boss and make sure he doesn't try to cook us like a Thanksgiving turkey while you're gone?"

 "No, I think he's bored with it for now.
 That or he blew it up.
 And I thought Shane cooked yesterday?"
-Claire said, fixing herself a bowl.
+Claire asked, fixing herself a bowl.

 Claire rolled her eyes but smiled anyway and sat down at the table.

-"Are you implying my frozen-dinner made for you lovingly by my hand last year sucked?"
-Eve asked, glaring at Shane from accross the table.
-"No I'm not implying.
-I'm telling you, those things sucked.
-You didn't even heat them up right, the turkey was an overcooked choking hazard, and the potatoes where like cold ice-cream."
+"No, I'm not implying.
+I'm telling you: those things sucked.
+You didn't even heat them up right.
+The turkey was an overcooked choking hazard, and the potatoes where like cold ice-cream." he retorted.

 "Fine, we'll be having chili."